 If you want a tooth replacement that looks and acts like a natural tooth, you’ll find that secure and permanent dental implants are the best option.
 You can eat, drink, brush, and floss just as you would with your natural teeth, and implants can last a lifetime with proper care.

-Why Choose StarWhite Dental?
-StarWhite Dental is committed to providing the best possible care to patients, whether they are fighting periodontal disease or they’re seeking preventive measures due to high risk factors for gingivitis or periodontitis.
-Dr. Henriod has the education and experience to provide the right treatment for every patient, and the state-of-the-art equipment to ensure the best possible outcomes.
+StarWhite Dental is committed to providing the best possible care to patients, whether they are fighting periodontal disease or seeking preventive measures due to high-risk factors for gingivitis or periodontitis.
+Dr. Hendry has the education and experience to provide the right treatment for every patient and state-of-the-art equipment to ensure the best possible outcomes.

-The capable and compassionate professionals at StarWhite Dental are dedicated to providing the support and services that make every patient feel comfortable and confident in the care they receive.
-When you’re dealing with the painful and embarrassing symptoms of periodontal disease, you want the qualified and caring team of dental professionals at StarWhite Dental on your side.
+The capable and compassionate professionals at StarWhite Dental are dedicated to providing support and services that make every patient feel comfortable and confident in their care.
+When dealing with periodontal disease’s painful and embarrassing symptoms, you want the qualified and caring team of dental professionals at StarWhite Dental on your side.

-Dr. Joel Henriod is our Murrieta in office Periodontist for and has placed thousands of dental implants, and treated gum disease or recession on thousands of patients.
-Dr. Henriod is on the cutting edge of Periodontics and trains many other dentists and Periodontists on gum grafting techniques, LANAP and dental implant placement.
-Please give us a call and we can schedule you for a complimentary Periodontal evaluation or dental implant evaluation from Dr. Henriod.
+Dr. Hendry is our Murrieta in-office Periodontist and has placed thousands of dental implants and treated gum disease or recession on thousands of patients.
+Dr. Hendry is on the cutting edge of Periodontics and trains many other dentists and Periodontists on gum grafting techniques, LANAP, and dental implant placement.
+Please call us, and we can schedule you for a complimentary periodontal or dental implant evaluation from Dr. Hendry.

 If you’re ready to improve your oral health and prevent or treat periodontal disease, contact StarWhite Dental now at 951-698-4426 to schedule a consultation.